Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 CAUTION

 Sodium benzoate is a food preservative in beverages and processed foods.
-Generally safe in small amounts, but minimize exposure during pregnancy as it may form benzene when combined with vitamin C.
+Sodium benzoate warrants caution during pregnancy because high dose animal studies found birth defects and it may form benzene when combined with Vitamin C.

 caramel color